Chapter 59: The Role of Observer — Observer and Observed

 - This work: Analyzing mathematics changes mathematical landscape

-Definition 59.1 (Consciousness Technology): Mathematics serves as technology for consciousness to:
+Definition 59.1 (Observer Technology): Mathematics serves as technology for observer to:

 - Extend its computational capacity